Financial Intelligence Unit India Registration

 Frequently Asked Questions

-Any entity which is formed under the provisions of the Banking Regulation Act, 1949 applies would be called as a banking entity or a banking company under the financial intelligence unit India.
-Banking companies would be considered as reporting entities.
+Any entity formed under the provisions of the Banking Regulation Act of 1949 is called a banking entity or a banking company under the financial intelligence unit India.
+Hence, banking companies are considered reporting entities.

-Yes, if a transaction falls within a particular threshold, then it must be furnished.
-The transactions which have to be reported are present under the Prevention of Money Laundering Act, 2002 and the respective rules.
+Yes, if a transaction falls within a particular threshold, it must be furnished.
+The transactions that have to be reported are present under the Prevention of Money Laundering Act, 2002, and the respective rules.

 The principal officer of an entity is the main officer who constitutes reporting carried out by the entity.
-If the transaction is suspicious, then the same has to be reported in seven working days.
+If the transaction is suspicious, it must be reported within seven working days.

 Yes, the time limit for submitting transactions would be the 15th day of the succeeding month.